tewarid/tewarid.github.io/_posts/2015/2015-10-20-using-hints-inside-text-fields.md

 ---
 layout: default
-title: Using hints inside text fields instead of labels
+title: Using hints inside text fields
 tags: jquery hint text input html javascript programming
 comments: true
 ---
-# Using hints inside text fields instead of labels
+# Using hints inside text fields

-The following code example demonstrates replacing labels with hints that appear as temporary values within text fields; akin to placeholder attribute in HTML5.
+The following code example demonstrates placing temporary values within text fields&mdash;akin to placeholder attribute in HTML5.

 A custom attribute called data-hint-value contains the hint value to which a text field gets initialized.
 That value represents what typically would be the value of a label associated with the text field.
 It is cleared when the text field receives focus, and filled with hint value if text field is empty on blur.